Caldecote, Hertfordshire

-Caldecote is a village and civil parish in the North Hertfordshire district of Hertfordshire, England.
-It is located around three miles north of Baldock and around a mile and a half east of Stotfold in the neighbouring county of Bedfordshire.
-The Great North Road passes just to the west of the village.
+Caldecote is a small village and civil parish in the North Hertfordshire district of Hertfordshire, England.
+It lies 3 miles north of Baldock, its post town, and around a mile and a half east of Stotfold in the neighbouring county of Bedfordshire.
+The Great North Road (A1) passes just to the west of the village.
+At the 2021 census the parish had a population of 13.